mindyBarrs/Earthquake_App/README.md

 This dataset includes information about all recorded earthquakes in the last 30 days (latitude, longitude, magnitude, place, time, etc.).
 Feel free to filter or extend the dataset as needed for your visualization.

+### Third-Party Libraries

+- ReCharts: Used to create the Scatter Plot component
+- Paparse: Used to parse the CSV earthquake data
+- Date-Fns: Used to assist in formating dates
+- Tailwind CSS: Used to setup theaming for the application and the base of some custom components.
+- Redux & Redux Toolkit Query: Used for state managment and gettting the CSV from the provided URL

 ## Requirements

 ### Application Layout